dribnet/purvs/README.md

 ## PS2 MDDN 342 2017

- I have added a forehead to the face and also changed the eyebrows.
-My next step will be to add Leia's hair, change the mouth shape and may add a nose.
+I have changed the mouth shape so it can show more emotion.
+I have also tried to add in hair but for some faces it goes weird.
+It might get covered up when I put in the buns though.